rogerallen/tweegeemee/README.md

 Follow, Favorite and Retweet [tweegeemee](https://twitter.com/tweegeemee) images to select them for future generations.

-Currently posting a batch of new images every 3 hours.
+Currently posting a set of two new images every hour.
 The suffix at the end of the image name tells you generation-type: a,b are random;
 C,D are sexually reproduced and M,N are mutants with only one parent.